Udemy vs. Udacity: Which is Best for Your Online Course?

 - What are their future plans?

-For this reason, we can’t complete this Udemy vs. Udacity guide without taking into account the student experience.
+For this reason, we can’t complete this Udemy vs. Udacity comparison without taking into account the student experience.
 It’s not just about you finding the right platform for you… but also the one that will help you serve the people you need to.

-Let’s begin with an often important factor…Price!
+Let’s begin with an important factor…Price!

 There’s a big difference in price between Udemy vs. Udacity.
 Most Udemy courses come in at under $100.
 It’s a one-time fee, and they get lifetime access to the courses they purchase.
 As such, Udemy is a more appealing option for those not yet ready to commit to any one skillset.